 Better options for electrolytes

-The Iodine Protocol already includes unrefined salt and vitamin C. Potassium is another important electro that is best to get from quality food sources.
-This way, we’re geting potassium in a balanced form that our body is expecting, as well as getting plenty of other important nutrients.
+The Iodine Protocol already includes unrefined salt and vitamin C. Potassium is another important electrolyte that is best sourced from quality foods.
+When we get potassium from food, we’re getting it in a balanced form that our body is expecting, as well as getting plenty of other important nutrients.

 Once we are aiming for quality foods that have a lot of potassium, then we might be able to help things along with a quality supplemental form.
 But we still want to look for a good balance.